top of page

 The submental area contains dense lymphatic networks.
 Even small-volume lipo breaks superficial lymph vessels and creates widespread internal trauma in a small space.
 This leaves fewer exit routes for fluid.

-This is why chin lipo often causes ropey texture, shelf-like firmness, and swelling that fluctuates through the day.
+This is why chin lipo often causes a ropey texture, shelf-like firmness, and swelling that fluctuates throughout the day.
 Without guided drainage, fluid sits.
 When fluid sits, collagen thickens around it.

 Close-up of a person's chin with a healing scar.
 Skin appears slightly bruised and swollen indicating recent chin lipo surgery.